Manual for CrochetPARADE (the Crochet PAttern Renderer, Analyzer and DEbugger)

 ACKNOWLEDGEMENTS

-CrochetPARADE uses the following libraries: SVG.js and three.js.
+CrochetPARADE uses the following libraries: SVG.js, three.js and PrismJS.

 Keyboard shortcuts